Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations

-\paragraph{R2: Counterfactual and representative} The explanation must provide counterfactual explanation, preferably in a form of an example from the original dataset.
+\paragraph{R2: Counterfactual and representative} The explanation must provide a counterfactual explanation, preferably in the form of an example from the original dataset.
 The counterfactuals explanation $\overline{E}$ for model $M$ that was trained on dataset consisting of features $F \in \{f_1, f_2, \ldots, f_n\}$ for an instance $x_i$ is considered as $\overline{x_i}$ which satisfies the rule given in Equation(\ref{eq:counterfactual}).

 Where $C(F_i)$ is a condition in a form of inequality that includes a subset of features $F_i \in F$ and $\neg l \in L$ is one of the class labels used by the model $M$, but different than $l$.

 The counterfactual explanation should also be representative, meaning that it should provide a representative example (or examples) from the dataset, otherwise it might be counterintuitive for the expert.
 This may happen when the counterfactual explanation covers an input space which is populated only with artificial samples, which existence is not possible in real world, due to some constraints that are not captured by the model (like physical constraints).